doda25-team1/operation/ACTIVITY.md

 - Ion: https://github.com/doda25-team1/operation/pull/15 (fixed some files written by Noah), https://github.com/doda25-team1/operation/pull/16 (fixed some files written by Deon and added new ones), https://github.com/doda25-team1/app/pull/9 (app metrics)
 I worked on fixing some of the files from a2 and for a3.
 Mostly I focuesd on providing metrics for the app.
 Implemented Counter, Gauge, and Histogram metrics for captured requests.

+- Deon https://github.com/doda25-team1/operation/pull/16.
+Worked on the implementation for deployment and configuration of model service but couldnt test it properly last week due to laptop issues.
+Tested the changes this week.